1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - The subrecipient must return to Yale all unspent funds.

-Invoices/financial reports received must be reviewed and approved by the PI or delegate.
+Invoices/financial reports received must be reviewed and approved by the PI or delegated Approver.
 The PI’s or delegate’s approval indicates the expenditures are appropriate and can be charged to the sponsored award for the work performed.
 Upon approval of the financial report, the DBO must prepare an accounting journal to reclassify the prepaid balance from Spend Category 658 – Prepaid Expenses/ Ledger Account 17008 – Prepaid Expense to Spend Category 217 – Subaward Expense/Ledger Account 81030 – Services – Subaward Expense.
 Enter the supplier contract number in the “Additional Worktags” field that appears when processing the journal entry.
 The DBO must attach the approved financial report to the journal entry in Workday.

 C. Requesting Subsequent Prepayments

-The need for any subsequent prepayment(s) requires the prior approval of the PI, the Department Dean or Chair, the DBO Lead Administrator, and the Executive Director, Office of Sponsored Projects, or their designee.
+The need for any subsequent prepayment(s) requires the prior approval of the PI, the Department Dean or Chair, the Lead Administrator, and the Executive Director, Office of Sponsored Projects, or their designee.

 In addition, no subsequent prepayments will be issued unless the subrecipient has submitted an acceptable financial report for a previously issued prepayment.